-A group of Sourland residents from Hillsborough, Hopewell, and East Amwell gathered around a kitchen table to share their concerns about the growing threat of unsustainable development.
+Robert Garrett invited a group of residents to gather around a kitchen table and share their concerns about the growing threat of unsustainable development in the region.
 The Sourland Regional Citizens Planning Council was born.

 The group recruited members who attended our hikes, talks, ice cream socials, participated on our behalf at community events, and read our “Back Roads” newsletter.

 Published our first book, “The Sourland Legacy.”

 Members testified before the State Planning Commission, (which planned to designate the Mountain as a “future suburbanizing area”), worked with local governments to update ordinances to protect the fragile aquifer, and spoke out at hearings in opposition to activities that harmed the environment – like a quarry dumping rock dust into a headwater stream.